ahspadafora/keepsake/README.md

 # keepsake
 A photo sharing app that uses MultipeerConnectivity to share images among nearby users and Core Data to save images to the device.

+Keepsake allows users to choose photos from their photo library (using a UIImagePicker) or to take a photo using their device's camera, and then share the photo with connected users.
+The images are saved as NSData in Core Data and then fetched and displayed.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.